Marie successfully defended her PhD thesis. Congratulations!

 Marie joined our group as a Master student.
 Welcome!

-Michael finished his Master thesis in CS (jointly with group of Prof. H. Meyerhenke).
+Michael finished his Master thesis in computer science (jointly with group of Prof. H. Meyerhenke).

 Alexander gave a presentation at International Study Group for Systems Biology in Jena, Germany.